Soul Mirror

 Solstices

 They occur twice a year and mark the longest and shortest days of the year.
-O Summer Solstice occurs when the Sun reaches its highest position in the sky, resulting in the longest day of the year.
-The Winter Solstice marks the shortest day and the longest night, when the Sun is in its lowest position.
-In the northern hemisphere summer solstice occurs around June 21 and the winter on December 21st.
-In the southern hemisphere, these dates are reversed: the summer solstice takes place around December 21 and the winter around June 21st.
+The Summer Solstice occurs when the Sun reaches its highest position in the sky, resulting in the longest day of the year.
+Meanwhile, the Winter Solstice marks the shortest day and the longest night, when the Sun is at its lowest position.
+In the northern hemisphere, the summer solstice occurs around June 21 and the winter on December 21.
+In the southern hemisphere, these dates are reversed: the summer solstice happens around December 21 and the winter around June 21.

 Equinoxes

-They also occur twice a year and are the times when day and night have the same duration.
-O Spring Equinoxin the northern hemisphere, occurs around March 20 and marks the beginning of the season of growth and renewal.
-O Autumn Equinox takes place around September 23rd, indicating the harvest period and preparation for winter.
-In the southern hemisphere, these dates are reversed: the spring equinox takes place around September 23rd and the fall around March 20th.
+They also occur twice a year and are the moments when day and night have the same duration.
+The Spring Equinox, in the northern hemisphere, occurs around March 20 and marks the beginning of the season of growth and renewal.
+The Autumn Equinox happens around September 23, indicating the period of harvest and preparation for winter.
+In the southern hemisphere, these dates are reversed: the spring equinox occurs around September 23 and the autumn around March 20.

-Although many ancient religious traditions have been lost over time, the solstices and equinoxes are still celebrated in many parts of the world, often incorporated into cultural and religious festivities:
+Although many ancient religious traditions have been lost over time, solstices and equinoxes are still celebrated in various parts of the world, often incorporated into cultural and religious festivities:

 Winter Solstice

-In Europe, the Yule is an ancient Nordic celebration that still inspires modern festivals such as Christmas.
-In South America, indigenous communities celebrate the Inti Raymian Inca festival in honor of the Sun god.
-In China, the Dongzhi celebrates the solstice as a time of family renewal.
+In Europe, Yule is an ancient Norse celebration that still inspires modern festivals, such as Christmas.
+In South America, indigenous communities celebrate Inti Raymi, an Inca festival in honor of the Sun god.
+In China, Dongzhi celebrates the solstice as a moment of family renewal.

 Summer Solstice

-In Scandinavia, the Midsommar is one of the biggest celebrations of the summer solstice, with dancing and outdoor festivities.
-O St. John's Festivalin Brazil and Portugal, also carries echoes of this ancient reverence for the summer solstice, with bonfires and community celebrations.
+In Scandinavia, Midsommar is one of the biggest summer solstice celebrations, with dances and outdoor festivities.
+The Festival of São João, in Brazil and Portugal, also carries echoes of this ancient reverence for the summer solstice, with bonfires and community celebrations.

 Spring Equinox

-O Ostara, a pagan celebration associated with the rebirth of life, is still celebrated by neo-pagans and Wiccans.
-In Japan Shunbun no Hi celebrates the harmony between light and darkness and involves rituals of respect for the ancestors.
-O NowruzThe Persian New Year also coincides with the spring equinox, marking the beginning of a new cycle.
+Ostara, a pagan celebration associated with the rebirth of life, is still celebrated by neopagans and Wiccans.
+In Japan, Shunbun no Hi celebrates the harmony between light and darkness and involves rituals of respect for ancestors.
+Nowruz, the Persian New Year, also coincides with the spring equinox, marking the beginning of a new cycle.

 Autumn Equinox

-The festival Mabon is celebrated by practitioners of neo-pagan traditions as a spiritual harvest.
-In China Moon Festival, or ZhongqiuIt takes place close to the fall equinox and is a time of gratitude and celebration of abundance.
+The Mabon festival is celebrated by practitioners of neopagan traditions as a spiritual harvest.
+In China, the Moon Festival, or Zhongqiu, occurs near the autumn equinox and is a time of gratitude and celebration of abundance.

-These astronomical events, with no fixed dates, have been observed and celebrated by cultures around the world, inspiring rituals and festivals that honor the cycles of nature and the transition between seasons.
+These astronomical events, without fixed dates, have been observed and celebrated by cultures around the world, inspiring rituals and festivals that honor the cycles of nature and the transition between seasons.

 Celts

 The Celts had a deep connection with nature, and the solstices and equinoxes were sacred moments in their spiritual calendar.
-For them, these events marked the change of seasons and symbolized the cycle of life, death and rebirth.
+For them, these events marked the changes of season and symbolized the cycle of life, death, and rebirth.

 Solstices: